Isle of Man

 Electricity on the Isle of Man

-On the Isle of Man the power plugs and sockets are of type C and G. The standard voltage is 240 V and the standard frequency is 50 Hz.
+On the Isle of Man the power plug sockets are of type C and G. The standard voltage is 240 V and the frequency is 50 Hz.

 Power plug adapter needed on the Isle of Man?

-On the Isle of Man the power plugs and sockets are of type C and G. Check out the following pictures.
+On the Isle of Man the power plug sockets are of type C and G. Check out the following pictures.
 When living in the United States of America you need a power plug adapter for sockets type C and G.